enketo/enketo/README.md

 -   [Enketo Transformer](./packages/enketo-transformer): used by Enketo to transform [XForms](https://getodk.github.io/xforms-spec/) into the format consumed by Enketo Core
 -   [OpenRosa XPath Evaluator](./packages/openrosa-xpath-evaluator): Enketo's implementation of the OpenRosa XPath extensions, used in Enketo Core
 -   [Enketo Transformer Web (example)](./examples/enketo-transformer-web): example app demonstrating client-side usage of Enketo Transformer

+## Project status

+Enketo was initiated in 2009 by Martijn van de Rijdt as a web-based alternative or complement to [ODK Collect](https://docs.getodk.org/collect-intro/).
+It has become a core component of the ODK ecosystem and been adopted by several organizations beyond that ecosystem.

+Since 2021, Enketo has been maintained by the [ODK team](https://getodk.org/about/team.html) (primarily [Trevor Schmidt](https://github.com/eyelidlessness/)).
+Martijn continues to provide advice and continuity.
+The ODK project sets priorities in collaboration with its [Technical Advisory Board](https://getodk.org/about/ecosystem.html).

+Our current primary goals are:

+-   Increasing alignment with ODK Collect, particularly in service of submission edits.
+-   Improving error messages so that users can get out of bad states.
+-   Improving long-term maintainability by modernizing code bases, removing code duplication, and simplifying state mutation.

+Feature requests and project discussion are welcome on the [ODK forum](https://forum.getodk.org/).

+## Using Enketo in your system

+There are two major ways to use Enketo: embedding the client-side [Enketo Core](./packages/enketo-core) library in a broader frontend or using the [Enketo Express](./packages/enketo-express) service through [its APIs](https://enketo.org/develop/api/).
+Which you choose depends on the functionality you what to implement in your host app (for example, Enketo Core doesn't provide offline caching of in-progress submissions, form transformation, or form URL management) and whether or not you already implement the OpenRosa APIs.

+### Using Enketo Core

+To use Enketo Core, see [its README](./packages/enketo-core#usage-as-a-library).

+### Using Enketo Express

+The recommended way to run Enketo Express is using Docker.
+We publish a [minimal image](https://github.com/enketo/enketo/pkgs/container/enketo) which builds Enketo Express using the default configuration and then launches it.
+You will need to supply a configuration appropriate for your environment which must set at least the "linked form and data server", "api key", and secrets.
+You will also need to run `redis` and make sure that Enketo Express can talk to both the `redis` database(s) and a form server.
+See a simple example `docker-compose` file for doing this from [ODK Central](https://github.com/getodk/central/blob/master/docker-compose.yml).
+Learn more about configuring Enketo Express [in its README](./packages/enketo-express).

+> [!IMPORTANT]
+> If you used the Enketo Express Docker image [from before the monorepo migration](https://github.com/enketo/enketo-express/blob/master/Dockerfile), you will need to make adjustments:

+-   Paths have changed.
+The working directory was previously the Enketo Express root so you would put your config at `config/config.json`.
+Now it is the Enketo monorepo root so your config must go to `packages/enketo-express/config/config.json`.
+-   Previous versions generated and templated in secrets using a Python script.
+If you need a templated configuration, you need to manage that yourself in your deployment infrastructure.
+-   Previous versions installed `pm2` and started Enketo Express with it.

 ## Development setup and local usage